wero-git/Winston_Engamba/index.md

 </style>
 # Welcome
 ## Process Management | Digitization | Optimization
+---
+### 👤 About me
 >I am a results-driven student with a passion for industrial efficiency.
 I focus on bridging the gap between traditional operations and digital innovation.
 My objective is to master the tools that transform raw data into optimized workflows.

----

 ### 🎓 Education & Learning Path
 - 📚 **Focus Areas:** Lean Manufacturing, Supply Chain Optimization, Business Process Modeling.